kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.
 I took one of the test images (`test1.jpg`) shown on the left and the undistorted image is shown on the right.
 To see the undistortion effect look at the dashboard of the car at left or the right bottom and you'll see that in the undistorted image it is slightly flattened.
-The code for this is in the 4th cell of the notebook:
+The code for this is in the 4th cell of the notebook.

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/test1_dist_undist_s.jpg)

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used six different thresholds (X, Y, Mag, Direction, S, R).
 The first four of them are gradient and the last two are color.
 Then I output a binary image of these thresholds.
-The code for this is in the 5th cell of the notebook.
+The code for this is in the 5th and 7th cells of the notebook.
 The following picture shows all the six thresholds for `test1.jpg`:

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/XMSThresh.jpg)
 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/YDRThresh.jpg)